2011 Croatian parliamentary election: Results

-A total of 4,254,121 citizens were eligible to vote, out of which 2,446,831 turned out.
-This resulted in the lowest turnout, percentage-wise, yet with 54.32% of the electorate fulfilling their constitutional right.
-However, in district XI, reserved for voters residing abroad, the turnout was a dismal 5.13%, with 21,114 out of possible 411,758 voters turning out.
+A total of 4,254,121 citizens were eligible to vote, out of which 2,394,638 turned out.
+This resulted in the lowest turnout, percentage-wise, yet with 56.29% of the electorate fulfilling their constitutional right.
+However, in district XI, reserved for voters residing abroad, the turnout was just 5.13%, with 21,114 out of possible 411,758 voters turning out.
 In the ten geographical districts within Croatia the turnout was roughly on par with four years ago.
 2,380,209 people cast their vote which resulted in a turnout of 61.95%.
 Out of the ten units, the largest turnout was in district I, encompassing the largest part of the capital Zagreb, where the turnout was 66.89%.
 The lowest turnout was in district IX, encompassing central and northern Dalmatia and Lika, with a turnout of 57.06%.

 Every single poll from a relevant polling agency released since Sanader's departure showed SDP in the lead, often with a large margin.
 With the left making a joint appearance, every poll predicted the election would almost certainly result in the victory of the Opposition.
 On election night, at 7 pm when the polls closed, all three major networks released projections of the new Parliament, based on exit polls of over 25,000 people throughout the day.
 The projections showed Kukuriku with an insurmountable lead over the governing parties, winning 83 seats, well over the 76 needed to form a majority.
 HDZ-HGS-DC were projected to have 40 seats, not including the 3 seats from district XI which HDZ wins in every election, HSS 2, Labour and HDSSB both 6.
 Some 30 minutes later updated totals (30,000 polled) showed Kukuriku losing one seat to a regional party, but with 82 seats still winning a clear mandate.
 The reaction from the presumed victors was cautiously optimistic.
 Four years ago exit polls showed SDP leading, however by a narrow margin, but HDZ ultimately won 5 seats more in the ten districts.
 With a difference of 42, well beyond the statistical margin of error, there was little doubt who won the election, however reactions ranged from caution to disbelief.
 HDZ spokespeople claimed, as with every negative poll, conservative voters rarely participate in polling and expressed confidence in a more favorable result.
 Indeed, many members of the winning coalition were employing the press and their supporters to wait for official results, but claimed the difference between the two alliances was too great to be overcome.
 As 9 pm approached, the first actual results began to arrive, confirming the results of the exit polls, with few changes.
 As the vote count progressed, the preliminary results and especially the preliminary seat calculations varied.
 HSLS and HSP, both parliamentary parties since their foundation, received a number of votes close to the election threshold, but ended without representation.
 HSS barely won a single seat with its president, Josip Friščić, the only one who entered Parliament.